 Since March 17, 2020 our office has been closed to the public; however, land use applications and building and electrical permits are being successfully processed by email, mail, fax and through use of our online portal.
 Our staff will still be here working Monday – Friday 8:00 am until 4:30 pm and both the building and electrical inspectors will continue performing inspections on their normal schedules.

-At this time, our office will remain closed to walk-in customers and open to the public by appointment only until further notice.
+At this time, our office will be open to the public by appointment only until further notice.
 We strongly encourage our citizens to continue using these alternative means to obtain permits but, if a face-to-face meeting is necessary we can accommodate you via an appointment to visit the office.

-We hope to resume holding public hearings before the Planning Commission and Board of Adjustment the week of June 16th using social distancing practices.
-However, masks and temperature screenings will be required to enter the building and participate.
+We have resumed holding public hearings before the Planning Commission and Board of Adjustment using social distancing practices.
+Masks or other face coverings are strongly encouraged to enter the building and participate.

 We appreciate your patience, understanding and cooperation as we work through this pandemic together.
 Please give us a call if you have any additional questions or concerns.